 Each value has a specific role:

-• blur-radius — How blurry the shadow is.
-A value of 0 gives a hard edge.
+0gives a hard edge.
 Higher values spread the shadow out and soften it.
-This value is optional and defaults to 0 if omitted.
+This value is optional and defaults to 0 if omitted. - color: The color of the shadow.
+Accepts any valid CSS color format: hex, rgb, rgba, hsl, hsla, or named colors like

 A basic example